 NOTICE: To avoid losing or corrupting data, save your work immediately after a low-battery warning.
-Then connect the computer to an electrical outlet.
-You can also turn the computer off and install a second battery in the module bay.
+Then connect the computer to an electrical outlet, or install a second battery in the module bay.
 If the battery runs completely out of power, hibernate mode begins automatically.

 A low-battery warning occurs when the battery charge is approximately 90 percent depleted.
 The computer beeps once, indicating that minimal battery operating time remains.
 During that time, the speaker beeps periodically.
 If two batteries are installed, the low-battery warning means that the combined charge of both batteries is approximately 90 percent depleted.
 The computer enters hibernate mode when the battery charge is at a critically low level.
-For more information about low-battery alarms, see "Power Management."
+For more information on low-battery alarms, see "Power Management."